dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 This is a preview feature in dbt Cloud that depends on net-new functionality in  dbt v0.18.0.
 If you would like to enable this feature in your dbt Cloud account, please contact support.
 :::

+When creating or editing a job in dbt Cloud, you can set your execution settings to defer to a previous run state.
+Use the drop drop menu to select which production job you want to defer to.

+<Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/ci-deferral.png" title="Jobs that run
+on pull requests may select &quot;self&quot; or another job from the same project for deferral and comparison"/>

-If a job is selected, dbt Cloud will surface the artifacts from its most recent successful run. dbt will then use those artifacts to determine the set of new and modified resources.
-Your job definition can include steps like:
+When a job is selected, dbt Cloud will surface the artifacts from its most recent successful run. dbt will then use those artifacts to determine the set of new and modified resources.
+Your job commands can include steps like:

 ```
 dbt seed --select state:modified+